-In this article, Major Labl founder, Mark Knight considers the parallels between new businesses and new bands and asks what can musicians learn about growth from established and proven marketing theory.
+In this article, Major Labl founder, Mark Knight considers the parallels between brands and bands and asks what can independent musicians learn about growth from established and proven marketing theory.

 We recently worked with an artist who had spent £20 on an Instagram ad and before less than half of the budget had been spent, he declared… “It’s not working!”
 What did the artist expect to happen?
 The answer: Miraculous overnight growth in fanbase, engagement and Spotify streams.

 In reality, the engagement ad in question, optimised to drive video views had successfully driven 6x more views than the standard post on the artist’s wall.
 A great start point for retargeting when the new EP came out.